simpleux/react-addons-gsap-transition-group/README.md

 Use GSAP animations for transitions which work in any browser both GSAP and React support.
 Uses [React GSAP Enhancer](https://github.com/azazdeaz/react-gsap-enhancer) to add GSAP support to React Components, and extends [ReactTransitionGroup](https://www.npmjs.com/package/react-addons-transition-group) to create an element which adds GSAP powered transitions which even work in IE8.

-> Note: Currently this project requires an ES6 module import transform because ReactGSAPEnhancer is exported thusly.
-If you're targeting the browser, you're probably already using one.
-If not, you should.

 Usage
 -----

-> Note: This example is written in ES6.
+> Note: This example is written in ES6, sorta.

 ```js
 let React = require( 'react' );